kevin-ai-04/ict_internship_project_assignment1_productmanagement/README.md

-# Product Application Using React - Project Assignment | Mar Baselios
+# Product Application Using React - Project Assignment

 Objective: Develop a Product Management application using React that includes a Dashboard to display product information and a form to add new products.